NLnetLabs/connectbyname/notes/dns-client-proxy.md

 To simplify the encoding of the option, an option with addresses will have either IPv4 or IPv6 addresses.
-If the application wants to specify both IPv4 and IPv6 address for a certain authentication-domain-name then it has to include two options.
+If the application wants to specify both IPv4 and IPv6 addresses for a certain authentication-domain-name then it has to include two options.

 When present, Service Parameters specify how to connect.
 Otherwise it is